KARTHICK-ELANGOVAN/Blog_project/README.md

-# E-Commerce Shop Cart Website
+# BLOG Website

+# TITLE - BLOG NEST

 ## Overview
 This is a **full-stack e-commerce website** built using **Django, MySQL, HTML, CSS, and JavaScript**.
 The project includes features for product browsing, user authentication, shopping cart management, and order processing.
 It is designed to provide a seamless online shopping experience with an intuitive UI/UX.